 The Edinboro Institute for Forensic Sciences coordinates the forensic activities and related academic programs from a broad range of disciplines.
 This interdisciplinary Institute was formed in 2015 to provide excellence in undergraduate education and training in the forensic sciences by drawing on faculty from diverse academic disciplines, including anthropology, art, psychology, and biology.

-Edinboro University degree programs associated with the Institute for Forensic Sciences include:
+PennWest Edinboro degree programs associated with the Institute for Forensic Sciences include:

 The fellows and associates of the Institute for Forensic Sciences are committed to providing high-quality instruction, research opportunities, and professional collaboration with the academic, scientific and medico-legal communities.